mbaze/Z80-Bits/iterative-fixed-point-division.md

 These routines are not replacements for general-purpose division.
 They are specialized iterative solvers for particular divisors, especially numbers near powers of two.
-But they form an interesting alternative to restoring division: instead of extracting quotient bits one at a time, they converge toward the quotient through repeated refinement using only shifts, additions, complements, and feedback.
+But they form an interesting alternative to restoring division: instead of extracting quotient bits one at a time, they converge toward the quotient using only shifts, additions, complements, and feedback.